 Amazon’s marketplace is getting more and more cut-throat.
 With increased competition, it’s getting harder to take your slice of the pie.

-That’s the bad news.
-The good news?
-The total size of the pie is growing.
-Amazon’s revenue is growing at a huge rate, and so is the share of sales from third-party sellers.
+The good news is, despite competition going up, the share of sales available to sellers on the Amazon marketplace is getting bigger and bigger.
+Amazon’s revenue is growing at a huge rate, and so is the percentage of sales from third-party sellers.

 Don’t be afraid to use HTML in your product description (e.g. bold text).
 And use CAPS to highlight key selling points of your product.